 - Monitor soil moisture levels, particularly as snow and ice begin to melt around the blooms.
-Pansies need well-draining soil in order to thrive.
+Pansies need well-draining soil to thrive.

 - Mulch pansies during the winter to help keep soil temps higher and to aid with drainage.

-- Fertilize them about every 4 weeks in the spring to encourage vigorous blooms.
+- Fertilize them about every four weeks in the spring to encourage vigorous blooms.

 Monitor the area around your pansies for pests such as slugs.
 Remove them by hand if the critters become bothersome.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.